MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 Acting is the largest scale missed opportunity most organizations face.
 Employees who don't believe action will be taken are more likely to report being disengaged compared to those who believe action will be taken.
 Acting in a focused way can ensure long-term success.

 We don’t have to fix everything that comes out of feedback right away.
-Instead, we will use this opportunity to have meaningful conversations, commit to one simple change, share lessons learned, and then repeat the process.​
+Instead, let's use this opportunity to have meaningful conversations, commit to one simple change, share lessons learned, and then repeat the process.​

 **Resources and Training**​